Table of Contents:

 - Chapter 1: Executive Summary: The executive summary provides investors with a general layout of your company.
 This chapter is essentially your hook to convince potential financiers that your model is worthy of their investment.

 - Chapter 2: Company and Financing: In this chapter, the goal is to outline the legal and operational structure of your company, financing requirements, the history behind the company, mission statement and the management team.
+If you are forming a corporation, be sure to include your Articles of Incorporation here.

 - Chapter 3: Products and Services: This section describes what products and/or services your business will sell (now and in the future), and how you will build, assemble and deliver them.
 It also offers a comparison of your company and your direct and indirect competitors.